Quique Álvarez: Coaching career

 Retired at 34, Álvarez moved into coaching, starting with Barcelona's Juvenil A. He returned to Villarreal on 26 September 2017, as part of his former teammate Javier Calleja's staff; the pair were fired on 10 December 2018, being reinstated the following 29 January after the dismissal of Luis García.

-Álvarez and Calleja later worked together at Deportivo Alavés.
+Álvarez and Calleja later worked together at Deportivo Alavés and Levante UD.
+On 28 June 2024, he was named manager of Girona FC's reserves in the Tercera Federación, with his brother acting as his assistant.

 Personal life

-Álvarez's father, Quique Costas, also a footballer and a defender, played professionally with RC Celta de Vigo and Barcelona.
+Álvarez's father, Quique Costas, also a footballer, appeared professionally for RC Celta de Vigo and Barcelona.
 He later became a manager, coinciding with his son on one occasion.

-Álvarez's younger brother, Óscar, who occupied the same position, played mainly in the second and third tiers.
+Álvarez's younger brother, Óscar, who occupied the same position as his sibling, played mainly in the second tier and the Segunda División B.